jw-de99/demo/README.md

+PLEASE PLACE BOTH TEST .CSV & .JSON IN THE ROOT OF THE PROJECT (~/ETL_SAMPLE/)

 1. PROJECT OVERVIEW:
     The goal of this project is to create an ETL pipeline in Python/SQL that demonstrate the ingestion, transformation, and loading of raw data from sources (CSV and JSON files) into a SQL database.
 The pipeline should be modular, reusable, and extensible, allowing for easy addition of new data sources and storage options.
 ___________________________________________________________________________________